How To Use A Floor Nailer in 7 Easy Steps

 Is it better to use a nail gun to install a hardwood floor?

-Nail guns are quick and automated that saving you time.
+Nail guns are quick and automated saving you time.
 But still, it is not a recommended way because it varies to nail size and configuration.
 So, it is not a suitable option.
 Using a floor nailer always would be better than a nail gun.

 Can I use a nail gun or floor nailer on a laminate floor?